DarkHobbit/linvert/README.md

   * call Linvert and say it list files proceeded.
 Utility will create new .ts file with appropriate language suffix and replace national messages to English in source files (*.ui, *.h, *.cpp).

 That's all!
 You can include result .ts file in project, load .qm in your application and translate project in other languages.

 ## Syntax ##

-  Like lupdate and lrelease, linvert is a commandstring utility.
+Like lupdate and lrelease, linvert is a command-line utility.
 Syntax:

   linvert -l LANG_CODE [-p] [-i] ts-file [ts-file]...

 -l options sets language code (for example, ru_RU), which LInver use as a suffix for output files, also in language attribute of TS element.

 -p and -i options sets default LInvert behaviour, if for any message element linvert attribute is absent: -p to process such records (default), -i to ignore it.

 ## Restrictions ##

 Current LInvert version support C++ source files and .ui files.
 QML still not supported.

 LInvert imposes the same restrictions as lupdate utility.

 LInvert support:
   * simple strings concat;
   * transfer to the next line (backslash);
   * some trUtf8() calls in one source line.

 LInvert NOT support:
   * #define macro and string constants inside trUtf8();
   * тested parentheses.

 For example, in commented part of test/testsourcesample.cpp, in expression for s3 variable, LInvert will detect ONLY part "Строка31".
 Therefore, if you use #define with national message, we must use trUtf8() in #define, and not in string, which using pre-defined macro.

 ## License ##

 LInvert may be used under the terms of the GNU Lesser General Public License version 2.1 or version 3, like lupdate and lrelease.